Yeniseian languages: Sino–Tibetan

 As noted by Tailleur and Werner, some of the earliest proposals of genetic relations of Yeniseian, by M.A.
 Castrén (1856), James Byrne (1892), and G.J.
 Ramstedt (1907), suggested that Yeniseian was a northern relative of the Sino–Tibetan languages.
-These ideas were followed much later by Kai Donner and Karl Bouda.
+These ideas were followed much later by Kai Donner and Karl Bouda, who, in various publications in the 1930s through the 1950s, described a linguistic network that (besides Yeniseian and Sino-Tibetan) also included Caucasian, and Burushaski, some forms of which have gone by the name of Sino-Caucasian.
 A 2008 study found further evidence for a possible relation between Yeniseian and Sino–Tibetan, citing several possible cognates.
 Gao Jingyi (2014) identified twelve Sinitic and Yeniseian shared etymologies that belonged to the basic vocabulary, and argued that these Sino–Yeniseian etymologies could not be loans from either language into the other.
+Several authors, such as R. Bleichsteiner and O.G.
+Tailleur, the late Sergei A. Starostin and Sergei L. Nikolayev have sought to confirm these connections.
+Others who have developed the hypothesis include J.H.
+Greenberg (with M. Ruhlen), and M. Ruhlen.
+George Starostin continues his father's work in Yeniseian, Sino-Caucasian and other fields.

 The "Sino–Caucasian" hypothesis of Sergei Starostin posits that the Yeniseian languages form a clade with Sino–Tibetan, which he called Sino–Yeniseian.
 The Sino–Caucasian hypothesis has been expanded by others to "Dene–Caucasian" to include the Na-Dene languages of North America, Burushaski, Basque and, occasionally, Etruscan.
 A narrower binary Dene–Yeniseian family has recently been well received.
 The validity of the rest of the family, however, is viewed as doubtful or rejected by nearly all historical linguists.
-An updated tree by Georgiy Starostin now groups Na-Dene with Sino–Tibetan and Yeniseian with Burushaski (Karasuk hypothesis).
+(Note: Attributed to multiple references:) An updated tree by Georgiy Starostin now groups Na-Dene with Sino–Tibetan and Yeniseian with Burushaski (Karasuk hypothesis).

 George van Driem does not believe that Sino–Tibetan (which he calls "Trans–Himalayan") and Yeniseian are related language families.
 However, he argues that Yeniseian speakers once populated the North China Plain and that Proto-Sinitic speakers assimilated them when they migrated to the region.
 As a result, Sinitic acquired creoloid characteristics when it came to be used as a lingua franca among ethnolinguistically diverse populations.

 A 2023 analysis by David Bradley using the standard techniques of comparative linguistics supports a distant genetic link between the Sino–Tibetan, Na–Dene, and Yeniseian language families.
-Bradley argues that any similarities Sino–Tibetan shares with other language families of the East Asia area such as Hmong–Mien, Altaic (which is a sprachbund), Austroasiatic, Kra–Dai, and Austronesian came through contact; but as there has been no recent contact between the Sino–Tibetan, Na–Dene, and Yeniseian language families, any similarities these groups share must be residual.
+Bradley argues that any similarities Sino–Tibetan shares with other language families of the East Asia area such as Hmong–Mien, Altaic (which most others believe to be a sprachbund), Austroasiatic, Kra–Dai, and Austronesian came through contact; but as there has been no recent contact between the Sino–Tibetan, Na–Dene, and Yeniseian language families, any similarities these groups share must be residual.

-Dene–Caucasian

-Bouda, in various publications in the 1930s through the 1950s, described a linguistic network that (besides Yeniseian and Sino-Tibetan) also included Caucasian, and Burushaski, some forms of which have gone by the name of Sino-Caucasian.
-The works of R. Bleichsteiner and O.G.
-Tailleur, the late Sergei A. Starostin and Sergei L. Nikolayev have sought to confirm these connections.
-Others who have developed the hypothesis, often expanded to Dene–Caucasian, include J.D.
-Bengtson, V. Blažek, J.H.
-Greenberg (with M. Ruhlen), and M. Ruhlen.
-George Starostin continues his father's work in Yeniseian, Sino-Caucasian and other fields.

-This theory is very controversial or viewed as doubtful or rejected by other linguists.